nicodewet/template-spring-boot-oauth-server/README.md

 	http://localhost:9999/uaa/oauth/authorize?response_type=code&client_id=acme&redirect_uri=http://example.com

-The server is using Spring Boot default security settings, so the above will be protected using HTTP Basic authentication.
+The server is using Spring Boot default security settings, so the above will be protected using HTTP Basic authentication (username=user, password=password).
 With the above you are visiting the **authorization endpoint** and initiating an *authorizaton code token grant*.

 If your grant access, you will be redirected to: